mvolkmann/blog/src/prolog.md

 The ISO standard does not require implementations to provide a top level or REPL, but most do.
-A top level supports interactive entry and evaluation of Prolog code.
+A top level supports interactive entry and evaluation of Prolog queries.
+The output is a new query, often containing semicolons, that describes the possible solutions.
-The top level of some implementations also supports interactive debugging.
+Some top level implementations also supports interactive debugging.

 Several Prolog implementations compile source code to abstract machine code for the Warren Abstract Machine (WAM).